 |go to week of Apr 27, 2014||27||28||29||30||1||2||3|

-Produced and sponsored by the Rare Book & Manuscript Library, the Departments of English, African-American Studies, Religion, Theater, and Music, the University Library, the Office of Public Engagement, and the Krannert Center for the Performing Arts.
+“Full of Pepper and Light” is produced and sponsored by the Rare Book & Manuscript Library; the Departments of English, African-American Studies, Religion, Theater, and Music; the University Library; the Office of Public Engagement; and the Krannert Center for the Performing Arts.